EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/detailed-hydropower.md

 The conversion between energy stored in the water resources in the hydropower system and electric energy is described by a power-discharge relationship.
 The conversion process in the [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes are reversed processes and modelled using the same implementation.

-The conversion is based on a set of PQ-points that describes the relationship between electric energy (power) and discharge of water, namely how much electric energy that is generated per volume of water discharged per time period.
+The conversion is based on a set of PQ-points that describes the relationship between electric energy (power) and discharge of water, namely how much electric energy that is generated per volume of water discharged per time unit.
 For a [`HydroPump`](@ref) node, the PQ-points describes how much electric energy the pump consumes per unit of water that is pumped to a higher reservoir, or how much water that is pumped per unit of electric energy consumed.
 The PQ-points are provided as input through the `pq_curve` field of the  [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes.

 !!! note "Relative `PqPoints`"
      The  [`PqPoints`](@ref) are relative to the installed capacity.
 This approach makes if possible to freely chose the capacity of the node (provided in the `cap::TimeProfile` field) to refer to the electricity resource (power capacity) or the water resource (discharge/pump capacity) of the node, depending on the input used when setting up det hydropower system.

 !!! note "Energy equivalent"
     Alternatively, a single value representing the energy equivalent can be provided as input in the `pq_curve` field.
 By the use on a constuctor, a [`PqPoints`](@ref) struct consisting of a min and max point is then created based on the energy equvalent.
 If a single energy equivalent is given as input, the installed capacity (provided in the `cap::TimeProfile` field) must refer to the power capacity of the [`HydroGenerator`](@ref) or [`HydroPump`](@ref) nodes.